enthdegree/kobo-emacs/README.md

 ```

 `kobo_cross_native.conf` is thinly dervied from koxtoolchain's crosstool-ng kobo config from the previous step.
-On my system the new config pointed to the kernel source kobo published here: https://github.com/kobolabs/Kobo-Reader/tree/master/hw/mt8113-libraC_vision
+On my system the new config pointed to the kernel source kobo published [here](https://github.com/kobolabs/Kobo-Reader/tree/master/hw/mt8113-libraC_vision).
-You need to either download this source and point the config to it or point the config to the latest preceding version from kernel.org. `ct-ng menuconfig` gives an interface for either of these.
+You must either do the same or point the config to the latest preceding version from kernel.org. `ct-ng menuconfig` gives an interface for either of these.

 ## Prepare an initial sysroot
 ### Create an empty `localfs.img`